Socialization is a great way to increase office engagement--but what other activities can draw employees back to in-person spaces?

 “People like to learn because it gives a feeling of fulfillment and enrichment,” says Phillip Youakim, Saltmine’s Director of Customer Success and architect/designer.
 “Associate the office with these types of rich experiences.
 This keeps them not just in an office but at a company.”

-While some employees--approximately 30%--feel more productive and engaged when working from home, this increase in productivity and engagement has contributed to an uptick of longer hours and decreased use of time for sickness and mental health.
+While some employees–approximately 30%–feel more productive and engaged when working from home, this increase in productivity and engagement has contributed to an uptick of longer hours and decreased use of time for sickness and mental health.

 In 2020, employees who “mainly,” “occasionally,” or “recently” worked remotely, averaged around six extra hours of work per week.
-Remote employees are also more likely to work later in the evening--extending the work day to anywhere between 6 pm and 11 pm.
+Remote employees are also more likely to work later in the evening–extending the work day to anywhere between 6 pm and 11 pm. problem opportunity work-life balance While remote work’s positive impact on productivity–and reduction in employee turnover–is generally good, with every over index in something comes other implications.

-According to a 2021 study by Indeed, the burnout rate among employees is 52%--a +9% increase from a previous, pre-Covid survey.
+According to a 2021 study by Indeed, the burnout rate among employees is 52%–a +9% increase from a previous, pre-Covid survey.
 Among remote workers, 61% of employees find it more challenging to “unplug” from work during traditionally non-work hours.

+Burnout and workplace stress is a serious problem–in the US alone, burnout and work-related stress contributes to nearly 120,000 deaths per year.
 In an age of increased rates of burnout, workplace teams and organizations have a unique opportunity to provide employees with in-person spaces that combat burnout:

 In short, make your office a place where employees can pursue a healthier lifestyle and promote a culture that values an appropriate work/life balance.

 As talent retention becomes a key factor in business success in response to events like the “Great Resignation,” onboarding new employees is a crucial step in reducing turnover.
+Onboarding new employees should make them feel confident and prepared for a new role, as well as assimilated in their new company’s culture.

+According to a report by Gallup, 88% of employees receive a lackluster onboarding experience which contributes to the 50% chance that employees will leave their company within the first 18 months of employment.
 Onboarding was broken before the pandemic and Covid didn’t help the situation.
-It is estimated that 31% of employees have struggled to connect with colleagues amidst totally virtual onboarding experiences--heightening the feeling of disconnect between new hires and their new company.
+It is estimated that 31% of employees have struggled to connect with colleagues amidst totally virtual onboarding experiences–heightening the feeling of disconnect between new hires and their new company.

+Positive onboarding experiences on the other hand can increase retention by 50% and can also boost productivity among new hires by 62%.
 While some companies do have well-organized virtual onboarding, the office can be a more intuitive way to assimilate new hires and immerse them in their new company’s culture:

 As 40% of adults already struggle with loneliness, providing new hires with a sense of community is critical when it comes to combating feelings of isolation.
+Use your office to provide a stellar onboarding experience that welcomes and assists new hires in the search for belonging at your company.

+Reimagining space to better reflect company culture and providing an engaging office experience, is key for executing a successful workplace.
 Planning your future workplace is a nuanced undertaking and dynamic opportunity.
 As cultures and norms continue to evolve, businesses are still learning how to design spaces that fit new work styles.
+Saltmine provides assistance with developing strategies and designs that can construct agile and flexible hybrid workspaces To learn how our platform can play a critical role in establishing your workplace of the future, watch the video below:

 Enjoying our blog?
 Be sure to subscribe to stay up-to-date on Saltmine's original content with the form below!